 Anti-diabetic drugs: Diabetes is another risk factor for PAD, and needs a strict control to prevent ongoing damage to the vessels.
 Monitor your blood sugar levels (BSL) and talk to your healthcare provider about dose adjustment or additional medication if BSL is high.

 Drugs to prevent clot formation: Dislodging of already formed clots—emboli, or buildup of clots overtime, both contribute to PAD.
 Thus, drugs like blood thinners and antiplatelets are used to prevent them.
 Commonly used drugs include daily aspirin or clopidogrel.

 In acute cases, surgery may be necessary to provide relief.
 Surgical options include:

 Angioplasty: involves threading a catheter through the blood vessel with a balloon on the tip of the catheter to inflate it.
 Once the balloon is inflated, it flattens the cholesterol plaque blocking it.
 This method is commonly used to reopen vessels.

 Thrombolytic therapy: involves injecting a clot-dissolving drug at the exact site where the block is occurring.

-- Bypass surgery: your healthcare provider like Vascular Surgeon in Islamabad, may create a path around the blocked vessel to make an alternate route for the blood flow.
+- Bypass surgery: your healthcare provider like Vascular Surgeon, may create a path around the blocked vessel to make an alternate route for the blood flow.